43 highly effective self-care tips

 35. Make a snow angel.
 You’ve not made a snow angel until you’ve made one while wearing snow-shoes and hydration pack.
 Don’t try this alone as you’ll need help getting up.

 Photo credit: Gary Johnson

 37. Put on some groovy music and dance as if your life depended upon it.
-Throw in some laughter while you’re at it.

 38. Watch an inspiring movie.
 My all-time favorite inspiring sports movie is Miracle, about the US ice hockey team that beat the Soviets at the 1980 Olympics.
 Also, Invictus with Morgan Freeman as Nelson Mandela, the first elected black president of South Africa, is quite inspiring.